jangopro/underscore-snippets/README.md

 ## Features

-Every snippets starts with an underscore, start typing with a _ to see the list of snippets available.
+Every snippets starts with an underscore, start typing with _ to see the list of snippets available.

 Ex: _contains